macunha1/ansible-confluent-kafka/README.md

 After installing Ansible, you must install a [Java role](https://galaxy.ansible.com/list#/roles?page=1&page_size=10&autocomplete=java&order=-stargazers_count,name), and use it in your playbook.
 Kafka needs a JVM to run.

+It's strongly recommended (as you can see [here](https://docs.confluent.io/current/kafka/deployment.html#jvm)) to run the latest version of Oracle JDK 1.8 (Java 8) or Java 11.

-Which can be easily done through:
+Requirements includes [Ansiblebit Oracle Java role](https://github.com/ansiblebit/oracle-java), which can be easily installed through:

 ```shell
 ansible-galaxy install -r requirements.yaml